 The server is running at http://localhost:8888/

-If you want to customize how the server is started, you can create a new Run/Debug configuration of the type "Web Application."
+If you want to customize how the server is started, you can create a new Run/Debug configuration.
+For a non-Maven project, create a configuration of the type "Web Application."
+For a Maven project, create a configuration of the type "Maven Build" by cloning and modifying the "DevAppServer" configuration.

 To test the new application that the plugin created, start the server as above, then visit the following URL in your browser (using a URL path appropriate to your application):